nus-cs2103-AY2425S1/tp/README.md

 ## Get Started Today! 🎉
 * If you are interested in using KnottyPlanners, head over to the [_Quick Start_ section of the **User Guide**](https://ay2425s1-cs2103t-w13-4.github.io/tp/UserGuide.html)
-* If you are interested about developing KnottyPlanners, the [**Developer Guide**](https://ay2425s1-cs2103t-w13-4.github.io/tp/DeveloperGuide.html) is a good place to start.
+* If you are interested in contributing to the development KnottyPlanners, the [**Developer Guide**](https://ay2425s1-cs2103t-w13-4.github.io/tp/DeveloperGuide.html) is a good place to start.
 * We value your feedback!
 Reach out to us with any suggestions or issues.

 ## Acknowledgements 🙏